Traditional versus Behavioral Interviews

 - Tell me about a time when you missed a deadline.

-- Tell me about a time where you took a risk and failed.
+- Tell me about a time when you took a risk and failed.

-Clearly the answer to any of these questions will show where you perhaps made a mistake or failed in some way…so how do you keep it positive?
+Clearly, the answer to any of these questions will show where you made a mistake or failed in some way…so how do you keep it positive?

 Do not fluff this answer.
 Show how you took responsibility for the result.
 Speak to lessons learned and talk about what you have personally put into place to ensure you will never make the same mistake (or achieve the same result) again.